Scott Maslen: Awards

 He was nominated in the top four for "Sexiest Male" at the British Soap Awards 2008, but was beaten by Rob James-Collier from Coronation Street.
 At the 2009 British Soap Awards, Maslen won in the Sexiest Male category, against fellow EastEnders actors Rob Kazinsky (Sean Slater) and John Partridge (Christian Clarke).
 He later went on to have a successful year at the 2010 British Soap Awards, winning both Best Actor and Sexiest Male.
 In 2011 and 2012, Maslen won "Sexiest Male" at the British Soap Awards.

 Personal life

 He is married to Estelle Maslen (née Rubio), who is the mother of his son Zak Alexander Maslen (born 25 January 2001).
 The couple were together for nine years before they were married on 6 September 2008.
 Several of Maslen's co-stars were in attendance at his wedding, including: Samantha Womack, Rita Simons, Charlie Clements, Jo Joyner, Steve McFadden, Barbara Windsor, Patsy Palmer, Diane Parish and Perry Fenwick.

-He is best friends with his EastEnders co-star Samantha Womack, whom he has known since they were teenagers, and her former husband Mark Womack.
+He is best friends with his former EastEnders co-star Samantha Womack, whom he has known since they were teenagers, and her former husband Mark Womack.
 He is also godfather to their two children, Lily-Rose and Benjamin Womack.
 Benjamin is also best friends with Maslen's son Zak.

 Maslen is a keen carp fisherman, and has been involved in many charity events.